What if you could go anywhere, do anything, and spend your time and your money any way you wanted?

 Back “home” in Ireland, in Paris, in Panama, and, yes, in the United States is our ever-evolving, ever-expanding global “family.”

-When I began reporting on these ideas 30-plus years ago, they were ahead of their time.
+When I began reporting on these ideas three-and-a-half decades ago, they were ahead of their time.
 No more.
-You have more good reasons right now, as we move into New Year 2019, to launch a new life in another country than ever before.
+You have more good reasons right now, as we move into this New Year, to launch a new life in another country than ever before.

 I have no idea, but I can hardly wait to find out.